ddkang1/smart-agent/README.md

 # Smart Agent

-A powerful AI agent chatbot that leverages external tools to augment its intelligence rather than being constrained by built-in capabilities, enabling more accurate, verifiable, and adaptable problem-solving capabilities for practical application development.
+A powerful AI agent chatbot that leverages external tools to augment its intelligence rather than being constrained by built-in capabilities, enabling more accurate, verifiable, and adaptable problem-solving capabilities for practical AI application development.

 ## Overview